Never Miss a Show Again!

 - Paperback & Board Books: $1.00

 The Capitol has been an important part of the cultural fabric of Bowling Green for over 100 years.
-It began as a vaudeville house in the late 1890’s, then was renamed the Columbia Theatre, and finally was redesigned as a movie house in the mid-1930’s and renamed the Capitol Theatre, which presented movies for more than three decades before closing in 1967.
+It began as a vaudeville house in the late 1890’s, then was renamed the Columbia Theatre, and finally was redesigned as a movie house in the mid-1930’s and renamed the Capitol Theatre, which presented movies for more than three decades before showing its last movie in 1972.

 After remaining vacant for more than 10 years, the building was purchased in 1977 by a visionary group of citizens formerly known as the Bowling Green-Warren County Arts Commission.
 Following a $1.3 million renovation, the Capitol Arts Center opened its doors to the community in September 1981 and was managed by the Capitol Arts Alliance for 30 years.

 Currently, the Warren County Public Library manages the Capitol.